Did you ever stop reading a long post because you got bored or couldn’t find the section you wanted to read?

 At first, we will be adding HTML anchors to the headings.
 Just click on a heading and then click on the ‘Advanced‘ tab from the right-hand side options.
 Then enter the anchor text on the ‘HTML anchor‘ box.

-Do the same things for other heading as well.
+Do the same things for other headings as well.

 Once your list of contents is ready, it’s time to add anchor links.
 Just select a text and link it with a # right before the anchor text.